Do you want to understand what email deliverability really is and how you can improve it?

 It’s wise to make sure that your subscribers actually intend to engage with your email messages.
 So, in addition to asking your subscribers for their email addresses during subscription, you can also send your first email requesting confirmation of their subscription.

-This not only helps you make sure that the email address the user provided is valid but also gives the user a second chance to confirm if they’d like to receive emails from you.
-It’s a simple but effective way of maintaining a clean list of active subscribers that actually trust you.
+This double optin method not only helps you make sure that the email address the user provided is valid but also gives the user a second chance to confirm if they’d like to receive emails from you.
+It’s a simple but effective way of maintaining a clean list of active subscribers that actually trust you and wish to receive messages from you.

 Make It Easy to Unsubscribe